A timeline of Berkeley Engineering history

 1950: The Department of Materials Science and Engineering takes shape.

 The merger of the College of Mining with the College of Engineering in 1942 makes resources available to pursue emerging materials science.
-Originally, Walter S. Meeks was the first department chair of the Department of Mining and Metallurgy.
+Walter S. Meeks is the first department chair of the new Department of Mining and Metallurgy.
 Beyond the existing fields of mining, metallurgy and petroleum engineering, new disciplines are added to the curriculum that reflect California’s changing economy and industry: physical metallurgy (1941), ceramic engineering (1948) and geological engineering (1956).
 The name is changed to the Department of Mineral Technology in 1948 to more accurately describe the curricular options.
-(Dennis Galloway/MSE photo)

 1956: The growing industrial demand for optimization and management strategies in the booming economic growth of the 1950s leads to the development of the Industrial Engineering Department, which eventually becomes the Department of Industrial Engineering and Operations Research.